Grahovljani: Bulajići

-The Bulajići descend from the Progenitor of the brotherhood, named Dragoje.
-His origins are from the Kuči tribe, Dragoje killed a Turk and after the Ottomans captured Medun, Kuči in 1457 he fled to Čevo which had not been conquered yet.
-Dragoje married a person from Čevo along with his family.
+The Bulajići descend from the Progenitor of the brotherhood, named Boroje.
+His origins are from the Kuči tribe, Boroje killed a Turk and after the Ottomans captured Medun, Kuči in 1457 he fled to Čevo which had not been conquered yet.
+Boroje married a person from Čevo along with his family.
 He had to flee Čevo as well and went to Grahovo Field since it had a better economy.
 Dragoje died early fighting the Turks, leaving his wife to raise his kids.
 Dragoje's wife was named Bula leaving their kids to be named Bulina Djeca (Bula's Kids) or Bulići with the successor Bulajići as a matronym.

 Vučetići

 The Vučetići have the same origin as the Vujačići and Bulajići, Hailing from the Kuči tribe with their Progenitor being Dragoje, Luka settled in the area of Nudo near Grahovo and Zaslap, Later on in Vilusi as well.